-A schematic example of what the build-up, analyzed by QSense QCM-D, could look like is shown in Fig. 1.
-The PEM growth is reflected by the changes in Δf and ΔD, which can then be used to quantify the layer thickness as well as the mechanical properties of the layer (not shown).
-The multilayer growth mode, and the thickness increase throughout the build-up process, can then be assessed to reveal whether for example if it is linear or exponential growth.
+A schematic example of what PEM build‑up can look like in QCM‑D data is shown in Fig. 1.
+The multilayer growth is reflected by changes in Δf and ΔD, which can then be used to quantify layer thickness as well as the mechanical properties of the film (not shown).
+By following how these parameters evolve over successive deposition steps, the growth mode and thickness increase throughout the build‑up process can be assessed, for example to determine whether the growth is linear or exponential.

 Figure 1. a) Schematic illustration of a PEM build-up process, where a layer is added in each step A-G. b) The PEM build-up is characterized by QSense QCM-D, where Δf (blue) corresponds to mass changes at the surface and ΔD (red) corresponds to layer softness.
 As indicated by the grey arrows, the time-resolved data makes it possible to follow the adsorption/binding process, how fast it is, and how much material that is added to the surface.
 The data shows that for each layer, there is mass added (decrease in Δf) and the layer gets softer/thicker (increase in ΔD). c) The quantified thickness of the PEM as a function of time. d) The thickness plotted as a function of layer number shows that the growth process is linear.

-The PEM build-up and layer structure depend on several factors, and running QCM-D analysis at relevant conditions can provide insight into how the growth is influenced by variations in e.g., the polyelectrolyte structure and the external conditions such as pH, temperature, salt concentration.
+The PEM build-up and layer structure depend on several factors, and running QCM-D analysis at relevant conditions can provide insight into how the growth is influenced by variations in, for example, the polyelectrolyte structure and the external conditions such as pH, temperature, and salt concentration.
+By systematically varying these parameters and monitoring the QCM‑D response, you can observe, for example:

-QSense QCM-D is a surface sensitive technology that is used to monitor PEM-growth as well as the mechanical properties of the resulting layer as a function of measurement conditions.
-For example, QCM-D can be used to
+QSense QCM-D is a surface sensitive technology that is used to monitor PEM growth as well as the mechanical properties of the resulting layer as a function of measurement conditions.
+By following changes in Δf and ΔD in real time, you can:

-Download the overview to learn more about QSense analysis of polymer-based systems.
+Download the overview to learn more about QSense analysis of polymer-based systems and what information QSense QCM‑D can provide on PEMs and other multilayer films.

 Read about how QSense QCM-D was used in the development of a new thermoresponsive polymer brush with antifouling properties for biomedical applications.